 Still, there are a number of things you can do to take the SEO of your WordPress site to the next level.
 To make this easier, we’ve created this guide.
-Below you will learn 30 of the best seo techniques to improve your site’s traffic.
+Below you will learn 30 of the best SEO techniques to improve your site’s traffic.

 1. Install a plugin for WordPress SEO

 WordPress already has some very solid internal SEO features.
 But you can take your optimization to the next level using an SEO plugin.
-The best SEO plugin for wordpress on the market is Yoast SEO, in fact, is what we use here at Hostinger.
+The best SEO plugin for WordPress on the market is Yoast SEO, in fact, is what we use here at Hostinger.

 With this plugin, you can perfectly optimize each page and post the content with your chosen keyword.
-It also has built-in analysis based on the latest algorithm updates.
-You can even generate an XML sitemap and add a schema markup to your site.
+It also has a built-in analysis based on the latest algorithm updates.
+You can even generate an XML sitemap and add schema markup to your site.